dan-fritchman/Thesis/content.md

 - 1. A Circuit
 - 2. A Picture

 Typical software manifestations operate by designing a circuit-picture data format, which includes a combination of HDL-style circuit info with graphical visualization content.
 Notably, as in IC layout, these graphical representations are generally two-dimensional.
 Schematics consist of a set of 2D shapes and paths, generally annotated by purposes such as "part of an instance", "defines a wire", "annotation only", and the like.
-Unlike layout, they lack physical meaning of the third "half" dimension.
+Unlike layout, they lack physical meaning of the third ("2.5th") dimension.
 Popular schematic data-formats make use of exactly the very same data structures and models used for layout, with the z-axis layer annotations repurposed to denote those schematic-centric purposes.
 Hierarchy is represented through instances of _schematic symbols_, which serve as references to other schematics or of primitive devices.

 Such a dedicated format then generally requires at least one custom program, dedicated to (a) rendering the schematics as pictures, and often to (b) directly editing them in an interactive GUI.
 Some visualization-centric programs, e.g. those aiding in debug of post-synthesis or post-layout netlists, focus on (a).